Working in London

 Music will always be at the heart of the city.
-Venues such as the Shacklewell Arms, the Lexington and Moth Club are great for emerging indie and rock acts, while the O2 at Greenwich and the Albert Hall sit at the opposite end of the scale, welcoming internationally renowned acts.
+Venues such as the Shacklewell Arms, the Lexington and Moth Club are great for emerging indie and rock acts, while the the O2 at Greenwich and the Royal Albert Hall sit at the opposite end of the scale, welcoming internationally-renowned acts.
 Jazz fans will feel compelled to stop into Ronnie Scotts every once in a while.

-London’s nightlife is renowned internationally, ranging from super clubs such as fabric and ministry of sound, to a variety of off-the-beaten-track bars, pubs and small clubs.
-Some say that you’re never more than two tube stops from a craft ale pub, and with homegrown breweries such as Meantime and Camden ale, as well as an ever-growing network of Brewdog branches, you certainly won’t go thirsty.
-If you’d prefer something a little classier, head to mayfair, or the mystical cirque - a club based entirely on a circus.
+London’s nightlife is renowned internationally, ranging from superclubs such as fabric and Ministry of Sound, to a variety of off-the-beaten-track bars, pubs and small clubs.
+Some say that you’re never more than two tube stops from a craft ale pub, and with homegrown breweries such as Meantime and Camden Town ale, as well as an ever-growing network of Brewdog branches, you certainly won’t go thirsty.
+If you’d prefer something a little classier, head to Mayfair, or the mystical Cirque—a club based entirely on a circus.

 - Visit the British Library.
 Home to some of the worlds seminal works, like the Magna Carta, it’s a spectacular building with plenty of space to do some quiet work if you get tired of the exhibits.

 - Go for breakfast at 4am at Duck and Waffle, a restaurant located at the top of Bishopsgate tower.
 If you fancy something a bit closer to the ground, VQ24 is also open 24 hours, and also serves great breakfast.